Are you looking to buy a new home in Santa Fe? Leyba Real Estate LLC can help.

 Step 8 – Close the deal

-Your lender will furnish you with a Loan Estimate (LE) outlining your closing costs within three days of accepting your loan application.
-You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of accepting your loan application.
-The estimate is formed from the loan amount, and RESPA requirements dictate that it has to include all closing costs and be within a close range of accuracy.
-I'll review the estimate and let you know if everything looks adequate.
+This estimate is formed from the loan amount.
+RESPA requirements order that it has to contain all closing costs and fall within a narrow range of accuracy, and I'll review the estimate and let you know if everything looks good.

 Step 9 – Move in

 Congratulations!
 Now you can move into your new home.
 Enjoy it.
-And if you have any questions, be sure to call me at 505.473.0223 or e-mail me at .
+And if you have any questions, make sure you call me at 505-473-0223 or e-mail me at .